-The minor in Food Studies is unique to Long Island and one of few in the New York metropolitan area.
-Food Studies is about more than food.
-It is about culture, human rights, race and class.
-It is about business, labor and international relations.
-Food Studies is also about science, sustainability, and health - what is good for the environment and for our bodies.
+The minor in food studies is unique to Long Island and one of few in the New York metropolitan area.
+Food studies is about more than just food.
+It is about culture, human rights, race, and class.
+It is about business, labor, and international relations.
+Food studies is also about science, sustainability, and health - what is good for the environment and for our bodies.

 Why Food Studies?

 Food studies is an emerging and exciting field that is directly applicable to many academic and professional endeavors and occupations.